 (1) To become and remain a Congestion Revenue Right (CRR) Account Holder, an Entity must meet the following requirements:

 (a) Submit a properly completed CRR Account Holder application (Section 23, Form A, Congestion Revenue Right (CRR) Account Holder Application for Registration) for qualification, including any applicable fee, any necessary disclosures, and designation of Authorized Representatives, each of whom is responsible for administrative communications with the CRR Account Holder and each of whom has enough authority to commit and bind the CRR Account Holder;

+(b) Comply with ERCOT’s background check process, as described in Section 16.8.1.1, CRR Account Holder Background Check Process;

+(c) Demonstrate to ERCOT’s reasonable satisfaction that the Entity does not pose an Unreasonable Financial Risk, as described in this Section;

-(b) Sign a CRR Account Holder Agreement;
+(c) Sign a CRR Account Holder Agreement;

-(c) Sign any required Agreements relating to use of the ERCOT network, software, and systems;
+(d) Sign any required Agreements relating to use of the ERCOT network, software, and systems;

-(d) Demonstrate to ERCOT’s reasonable satisfaction that the Entity is capable of performing the functions of a CRR Account Holder;
+(e) Demonstrate to ERCOT’s reasonable satisfaction that the Entity is capable of performing the functions of a CRR Account Holder;

-(e) Demonstrate to ERCOT’s reasonable satisfaction that the Entity is capable of complying with the requirements of all ERCOT Protocols and Operating Guides;
+(f) Demonstrate to ERCOT’s reasonable satisfaction that the Entity is capable of complying with the requirements of all ERCOT Protocols and Operating Guides;

-(f) Satisfy ERCOT’s creditworthiness requirements as set forth in this Section;
+(g) Satisfy ERCOT’s creditworthiness requirements as set forth in this Section;

-(g) Be generally able to pay its debts as they come due; ERCOT may request evidence of compliance with this qualification only if ERCOT reasonably believes that a CRR Account Holder is failing to comply with it;
+(h) Be generally able to pay its debts as they come due; ERCOT may request evidence of compliance with this qualification only if ERCOT reasonably believes that a CRR Account Holder is failing to comply with it;

-(h) Provide all necessary bank account information and arrange for Fedwire system transfers for two-way confirmation;
+(i) Provide all necessary bank account information and arrange for Fedwire system transfers for two-way confirmation;

-(i) Be financially responsible for payment of its Settlement charges under these Protocols; and
+(j) Be financially responsible for payment of its Settlement charges under these Protocols; and

-(j) Not be an unbundled Transmission Service Provider (TSP), Distribution Service Provider (DSP), or an ERCOT employee.
+(k) Not be an unbundled Transmission Service Provider (TSP), Distribution Service Provider (DSP), or an ERCOT employee.

+(2) A CRR Account Holder must be able to demonstrate to ERCOT’s reasonable satisfaction that it does not pose an “Unreasonable Financial Risk.”
+Unreasonable Financial Risk as used in Section 16, Registration and Qualification of Market Participants, is a risk of financial default posed to ERCOT or its Market Participants by participation of an Entity or its Principals in the ERCOT market.
+Indicators of Unreasonable Financial Risk may include, but are not limited to: past market manipulation, trading violations, or other finance-related violations based upon a final adjudication in state or federal regulatory or legal proceedings; financial defaults in ERCOT or other energy markets resulting in loses or uplifts; indications of imminent bankruptcy or insolvency, or other past civil judgement or criminal conviction that reflects problematic behavior on the part of the Entity or its Principals.

-(2) A CRR Account Holder or CRR Account Holder applicant must be able to demonstrate to ERCOT’s reasonable satisfaction that none of its Principals were or are Principals of any Entity with an outstanding payment obligation that remains owing to ERCOT under any Agreement or these Protocols.
+(3) A CRR Account Holder or CRR Account Holder applicant must be able to demonstrate to ERCOT’s reasonable satisfaction that none of its Principals were or are Principals of any Entity with an outstanding payment obligation that remains owing to ERCOT under any Agreement or these Protocols.
 For purposes of this Section, ERCOT will only consider disqualifying those Principals of the CRR Account Holder or CRR Account Holder applicant who were Principals of the other Entity at a time during which the unpaid financial obligation remained owing to ERCOT or during the 120-day period prior to the date on which the unpaid financial obligation first became due and owing to ERCOT.